A delivery unit that ships every week.

 AI leverage, end to end

-AI leverage runs the whole loop: code generation, test authoring, documentation extraction, refactoring, integration stubs, data migrations.
+AI agents handle every stage of the build: code generation, test authoring, documentation extraction, refactoring, integration stubs, data migrations.
 We pass every efficiency through as more shippable work at the same fixed rate.
-Faster delivery, same price.

 - Fast decisions: scope approval and acceptance within 24 hours